This listing will be shared on our Instagram page in a few hours. www.instagram.com/invisedge

 (This description was written in 2021.)

-A LARGE ceramic/pottery lamp-base made by Ellis- Australia in the 1960’s.
-This is part of an extensive consignment of ELLIS pottery.
+A handcrafted ceramic ram; part of an extensive consignment of ELLIS pottery.
 The mother of the owner of this consignment (Marcela Cechova) was fast friends of Milda and Dasa Katochvil, founders of Ellis pottery.
 My vendor’s mother, Marcela was not a pottery collector, the Ellis pieces she acquired were gifted from the Ellis pottery founders and many are RARE.
-Ellis Lamp Bases in red are quite rare.
+This one is rarer of the two ram designs that Ellis did.

 For many (myself included) searching for Ellis ceramics gives me more joy than any Pokie Machine ever could.
 When I come across one of the more elusive Ellis shapes, my heart skips a beat, my palms start sweating and I have been known to jump for joy (particularly if I find an Ellis piece in a box under a table at a garage sale!
-Although, I wait until I’ve left the unsuspecting home before I jump up and down and cheer like an idiot!)
+Although, I wait until I’ve left the unsuspecting home before I jump up & down and cheer!)
 When this consignment of Ellis pieces came my way, I went out of my way to represent these pieces (my vendor now lives in Yeppoon, 600km North of Brisbane).
-Some of the pieces in this consignment are rarely seen and some are the only ones like it I’ve ever had.

 (The mother of my vendor, Marcela Cechova, became fast friends of the Ellis pottery founders through their joint support of the Australian-published Czech newspaper “Hlas Domova” (Voice of Home.)
 Macela was a journalist and a regular contributor of “Hlas Domova” which was published for decades- the Kratochvils often attended editorial meetings.)